 Since attending the 2006 International Heraldic Congress at St. Andrews, Neil has been very busy producing examples of Arms, and Honorary Scrolls for companies such as Fattorini Ltd.

-His largest and most exciting commission to date is the ongoing production of the Robilant Genealogy.
-Commissioned by Count Edmondo di Robilant, Neil has been working on a vast Heraldic Tree consisting of over 100 coats of arms, a medieval scene and gilded acorns and leaves throughout.
+His largest and most exciting commission to date is the production of an Italian Nobility Genealogy.
+Neil worked on a vast Heraldic Tree consisting of over 100 coats of arms, a medieval scene and gilded acorns and leaves throughout.
 The design has been hand drawn and has been produced on four pages of vellum stretched over a board about 5ft high and 4ft wide.

-Neil has just finished an illuminated Grant of Arms for Clanland.
+Neil has also finished an illuminated Grant of Arms for Clanland.
 This is an exciting opportunity for Clans’ people to receive a full colour print with gold foil block and personalized.